djbpitt/plot/bezier/README.md

 As the number of variables grows, we switch to outputting them as an HTML `<table>` element (instead of as an `<xsl:message>`), for insertion into this tutorial.

-*Note:* We will raise a division-by-zero error if the length of the hypotenuse is 0, which can happen only if the two endpoints of a joining lineare the same point, that is, have the same X and Y coordinates.
-Because we do not anticipate needing to process a graph of this shape, we do not trap this error.
+*Note:* We will raise a division-by-zero error if the length of the hypotenuse is 0, which can happen only if the two endpoints of a joining line are the same point, that is, have the same X and Y coordinates.
+Because we do not anticipate needing to process a graph of this shape (in line and spline graphs, positions on the independent axis normally increase or decrease monotonically), we do not trap this error.

 #### Output